 Our Top Tips On Teaching Your Kids Good Oral Hygiene

 It may not be easy, but it will definitely be worth it to teach your kids the value of taking care of their teeth.
-Here are some things you can do to help them understand just how important a task it is, and even how fun it can be!
+Here are some things you can do to help them understand just how important a task is, and even how fun it can be!

 Teach Them Why

 When kids understand the reason behind something, they are more inclined to do it.
 You can even make it more interesting by spinning it into a fun story and giving the bacteria in their mouths a name, like the plaque monsters or tooth bugs!

 Let Them Participate

 Allowing your child to pick out their toothbrush, toothpaste and floss is a great way for them to participate.
 If you use a timer to help them brush their teeth for the full two minutes, let them press the button.
 Find ways to get them involved!